 We offer several options for the MA in English.
 All of the MA programs provide excellent preparation for either doctoral study or a non-academic career.
-Students in all programs must take ENG6302-ENG6303, a series of biweekly workshops in Research Methods and Professionalization, in addition to their academic seminars.
-They must also demonstrate reading knowledge of a second language (normally French, or another language relevant to their area of research).
+Students in all programs must take ENG6302 and ENG6303, a series of bi-weekly workshops in Research Methods and Professionalization, in addition to their academic seminars.

-- The one-year MA in English with Coursework (8 seminars) allows students to deepen their knowledge of a variety of areas of literary studies.
+- The one-year MA in English with Coursework (eight seminars) allows students to deepen their knowledge of a variety of areas of literary studies.

 - The two-year MA in English with Thesis (four seminars plus a thesis of about 100 pages) allows students to undertake a more ambitious research project by writing and defending a thesis.